 |Online Audio NT:||No|

-|Affinity Bloc:||Tibetan-Himalayan Peoples|
+|Affinity Bloc:||South Asian Peoples|

 The Thami were originally a nomadic tribe that settled just to the east of Katmandu, Nepal's capital.
 Legend says that the first Thami couple had seven sons and seven daughters.
 When the parents could not find suitable marriage partners for their children, they allowed them to intermarry.
 The Thami tribes are their descendants.

-Most Thami work in the stone quarrying business.
-Often, the men have to carry large, heavy stones great distances to make a living.
-To escape from this hardship, many of the Thami have traveled to India to find other work.
+The Thami scarcely manage to survive as farmers or stone quarry workers.
+Often the men have to carry large heavy stones great distances to make a living.
+To escape from this hardship, many have traveled to find other work.
 Their economic conditions are very poor, but the Thami do not seem to be anxious about their circumstances.
 In fact, they are often willing to go into debt to hold a feast or a celebration.

+They consider marriage to be a very sacred institution.
+They believe in staying faithful to one partner until death.
+When a young man desires to marry, a go-between, called a lami, goes to the girl's house with three roti (bread) and two other people.
+If the lami is received, the bread is placed in front of the girl and her parents.
+If they accept the bread as a gift, talks proceed and the marriage is arranged.
+If the gift does not accept the proposal, the lami hides the bag in her house and reports the failure of the negotiations to the man.
 Three days after a child is born, the floor of the house is cleaned with a mixture of cow dung and water.
 Both the house and people are sprinkled with cow urine in order to purify them.
 The child's wrists, waist, and ankles are tied with threads wet with turmeric (yellow dye made from a plant grown in this region).
 The threads must go around seven times before being tied.
-The child is then given a name according to the day on which it was born.
+The child is then given a name according to the day on which he/she was born.
 The child's maternal family then feasts on fish, lentils, meat, vegetables, and alcoholic beverages.
 A large rooster is also sacrificed for the celebration.

-* Ask the Holy Spirit to stir up hunger within the hearts of the Thami to know the one true God.
+Ask the Holy Spirit to stir up hunger within the hearts of the Thami to know the one true God.